 TCC will minimise children's exposure to COVID-19 by adhering to all recommended guidelines from the Australian Government- Department of Health and local Public Health Units to slow the spread of the virus.
-We will implement practices that help to reduce the transmission of the virus including the exclusion of any person (child, educator, staff, parent, visitor or volunteer) that is suspected or has tested positive to having COVID-19.
+We will implement practices that help to reduce the transmission of the virus.
 TCC will implement effective hygiene practices as per our existing policies and procedures.